bdastur/notes/aws/readme.md

   data across number of shards.
 * The processing is then executed on consumers which read data from shards and run the kinesis stream application.
+* Allows you to persistently store your data for 24 hrs up to 7 days.
+* Kineshis streams consists of shards:
+  - 5 transactions per second for reads, up to a max total data read rate of 2 MB per second and up to, 1000 records per second for writes, up to a max total data write rate of 1 MB per second (including partition keys)

+Producers        Kinesis Streams         Consumers

+EC2 -----------> Shard  ------------->  EC2               DynamoDB, S3
+Mobile --------> Shard  ------------->  EC2      -------> EMR, Redshift
+IOT    --------> Shard  ------------->  EC2

 ### Kinesis Analytics:
 * Enables you to analyze streaming data real time with Standard SQL.
+* Works with Firehose or streams.

 ## Amazon EMR:
 * Fully managed on-demand Hadoop framework.